bitsofcotton/bitsofcotton/README-shadow.md

 Either, only to have some of the another software lakes on suspicious base binary and compiler set, if our hardware is suspicious, also our action is locked.

+A psnd -e, -d commands, even with 64-bit integer calculation without footer for some paddings, the result can slips, so our computer's CPU might be broken but this isn't Intel's.